mcberry23/Collaborative-Robots/README.md

-# Autonomous-Audio-Collaborative-Robots
+# Collaborative-Robots
 This project is a for an Autonomous Mobile Robotics class centered around developing collaborative robots using the Pololu Zumo 32u4 platform.
-The robots can communicate with audible sound.
-Data is transferred using the dual tone multi frequency (DTMF) protocol similar to dial tones used on classical phone systems.
+The robots are tasked with simulataneously solving a maze.
+The first one to finish will alert the others how to solve the maze from the starting location via a wireless communication link.
+The platform used is the Zumo 32u4 outfitted with an HC-12 module.